kuzzleio/kuzzle/doc/2/guides/main-concepts/3-querying/index.md

 ### Manual Refresh

-It is possible to request a refresh of the documents of a collection with the [collection:refresh](/core/2/api/controllers/collection/refresh)action.
+It is possible to request a manual refresh of the documents of a collection with the [collection:refresh](/core/2/api/controllers/collection/refresh)action.

 This action **can take up to a second** to refresh the underlying Elasticsearch indice.